+SHIPPING

 Cash ship has sailed, e-payment is in

 The Ministry of Shipping has taken initiatives to improve the flow of trade through seaports.
 The use of e-invoice, e-payment and e-Delivery Order, across the entire maritime trade through PCS, has been made mandatory across all major ports, private ports, private terminals and CFSs/ICDs from April 2.

+7 CT Bureau

 o improve the ease of doing business in 'trading across borders', the Ministry of Shipping (MoS) has taken a number of initiatives in improving the flow of trade through seaports in the last few years.
 One of the key initiatives is to exchange trade-related documents electronically through Port Community System (PCS), a centralised webbased message exchange platform for the entire maritime community operated by Indian Ports Association (IPA), New Delhi.
 The feature of PCS is its direct link to ICEGate of Customs.

 In the last one year a

-e-invoicing and e-payment have been added in PCS.
-These features have been developed by IPA in consultation with the maritime stakeholders. e-Do through custodians like terminals, CFSs/ICDs and other Major Ports using PCS.

-To improve the flow of sea trade

-among Port Community System and for the benefit of all stakeholders concerned, it is essential that all stakeholders across the maritime trade flow use these features.
+ties, focused on ease of doing business, like e-Delivery Order, Port Gate module, e-invoicing and e-payment have been added in PCS.
+These features have been developed by IPA in consultation with the maritime stakeholders. e-Do through PCS was implemented only for DPD containers in JNPT but now it has been extended to deliveries made by all custodians like terminals, CFSs/ICDs and other Major Ports using PCS.
+To improve the flow of sea trade among Port Community System and for the benefit of all stakeholders concerned, it is essential that all stakeholders across the maritime trade flow use these features.
 Wherever the link is broken, manual processes are resorted to resulting in increase in dwell time of cargo.
-In view of the above, it has now been decided that the use of e-invoice, e-payment and e-Delivery Order, across the entire maritime trade through PCS, shall be made mandatory for all stakeholders across all major ports, all terminals within the major ports, private ports, private terminals and CFSs/ICDs with effect from

-April 2, 2018.
-This was also agreed by all the stakeholders during the meeting held under the Chairmanship of Secretary (Shipping) to review the reforms undertaken under the trading across borders February 27, 2018.
+In view of the above, it has now been decided that the use of e-invoice, e-payment and e-Delivery Order, across the entire maritime trade through PCS, shall be made mandatory for all stakeholders across all major ports, all terminals within the major ports, private ports, private terminals and CFSs/ICDs with effect from April 2, 2018.
+This was also agreed by all the stakeholders during the meeting held under the Chairmanship of Secretary (Shipping) to review the reforms undertaken under the trading across borders on February 27, 2018.
 It was also decided that the Chairman or CEO of each port shall form a local committee of stakeholders with representatives from all players in the maritime trade to facilitate the smooth implementation of these processes and use of these functionalities in PCS.
-Difficulties faced, if any, shall be reported to IpA/ pCS Help Desk immediately for solution. 🐓 editerranean Shipping Co.
-(MSC) has announced enhanced services from North and Western India to Europe, effective from April, 2018
+Difficulties faced, if any, shall be reported to IpA/ pCS Help Desk immediately for solution. ✓ EUROPE-INDIA MSC enhances India-Europe services